Top 10 Best Sites

 OkCupid has so many users (55 million) that they could basically make up the entire population of Tanzania, and they’ll probably surpass that someday soon because the site has 1.3 million unique visitors a month.

-Perhaps what’s most impressive about OkCupid’s audience is the number of ways the site allows them to define who they are.
-In terms of sexual orientation, when you sign up, you can choose gay, straight, bisexual, or other.
-In terms of gender, you can choose woman, man, or other.
+Perhaps what’s most impressive about OkCupid’s audience is the number of ways the site allows them to define and express who they are.
+In terms of sexual orientation, you have 13 options from asexual to straight, and there are over 22 gender options, including androgynous, bigender, transgender, transsexual, and intersex.

-However, recently, OkCupid added more sexual orientation tags (such as pansexual, demisexual, and asexual) and gender labels (such as agender, androgynous, and bigender) for more inclusive options.
+In 2014, OkCupid added more sexual orientation tags and gender labels to make sure LGBTQ+ singles felt welcome being who they are on the site.
 Relationship status selections also vary more than what you’ll find on other dating sites, including single, seeing someone, married, or in an open relationship.

 OkCupid and Zoosk are both some of the largest and most inclusive dating sites in the industry.
 No matter where you are or how you identify yourself, you should feel welcome and confident that you’ll have success on either dating site.